Tax Information and ITIN

 Important reminders

-- Participate in a tax webinar hosted by our partner Sprintax to ask questions and get an overview of international students' and scholars' tax filing obligations.
+- Participate in a tax webinar hosted by our partner Sprintax to ask questions and get an overview of international students' and scholars' tax filing obligations (webinar dates will be posted soon).

-If you were physically in the U.S. in F or J status anytime between January 1 - December 31, 2021 you are obligated to send one form, Form 8843, to the U.S. tax agency IRS (Internal Revenue Service), even if you had no income.
+If you were physically in the U.S. in F or J status anytime between January 1 - December 31, 2023, you are obligated to submit Form 8843 to Internal Revenue Service (IRS), the US tax agency, even if you had no income.
+Form 8843 instructions can be found here.

 Generally, most international students & scholars who are on F, J, M or Q visas are considered non-residents for tax purposes.
 International undergraduate students on J1 & F1 visas are automatically considered non-resident for their first 5 calendar years in the US, whilst Scholars/Researchers on J visas are automatically considered non-residents for 2 out of the last 6 calendar years in the US.
 If you’ve been in the US for longer than the 5 or 2 year periods, the Substantial Presence Test will determine your tax residency.

-We have teamed up with Sprintax to provide you with easy-to-use tax preparation software designed for non-resident students and scholars in the U.S. We are not qualified or allowed to provide individual tax advice.
+We have teamed up with Sprintax to provide you with easy-to-use tax preparation software designed for non-resident students and scholars in the U.S. ISSS is not qualified or allowed to provide individual tax advice.

 Step by Step Guide